Skip to main content

 Configuration Notes

-Issues discovered during benchmark environment setup and their solutions.
-Reference these when deploying Cilium on EKS or reproducing this benchmark.
+Issues and solutions discovered during benchmark environment setup are documented here.
+Refer to these when introducing Cilium to EKS or reproducing the benchmark.

 eksctl Cluster Creation